 Hibiscus is easily my favourite brunch spot in the market.
-The interior is cute and cozy.
-Its walls are decorated with a rotating selection of paintings by local artists, and shelves of plants, local literature and old cameras peak out from behind the counter.
+It’s cute and cozy.
+The walls are decorated with a rotating selection of paintings by local artists; and shelves of plants, local literature and old cameras peak out from behind the counter.
 Although the cafe has limited seating, I can assure you that it’s well worth the wait.
 As the restaurant is entirely gluten-free and vegan-friendly, gluten intolerants and vegans can enjoy brunch classics like crepes, soups and salads without facing a surcharge.
+My personal favourite is their savoury vegan mozarella, tomato, basil, spinach and mushroom crepe.
 I’d also recommend the matcha latte- somehow it tastes like warm ice cream (ice cream soup, anyone?).

 Another go-to brunch place of mine is Our Spot.
 Located on the central strip in Kensington, it’s hard to miss.
 Our Spot is usually busy, but try to steal a spot on the patio if you can.
 The mural behind the picnic tables and the sunlight streaming in from the sunroof are staples of the Kensington Market vibe.
 They do ofter gluten-free toast for a surcharge, and you can substitute eggs for more beans, if you’re vegan.